Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Conclusions

 \section{Conclusions}

-In this paper we carried out an analysis meant to assess the performance of state-of-art models for one-loop galaxy bias over a redshift range that is well-representative of the spectroscopic galaxy sample that will be one of the main target of \Euclid.
-We employed a set of four \gls{fof} halo catalogs from comoving snapshots of the Flagship I simulation, at $z=(0.9,1.2,1.5,1.8)$, which have been subsequently populated with H$\alpha$ galaxies using \gls{hod} prescriptions based on the Model 1 and 3 from \cite{Pozzetti2016}.
-Each snapshot features an outstanding volume of $(3780\Mpc)^3$ and a high comoving number density (from $\sim10^{-4}\kcMpc$ to $\sim10^{-3}\kcMpc$), corresponding to a flux limit of $f_{{\rm H}\alpha} = 2\times 10^{-16}\,{\rm erg\,cm^{-2}\,s^{-1}}$.
-They can therefore be used to assess the accuracy of the perturbative bias expansion at a high level of precision.
+In this paper we carried out an analysis meant to assess the performance of state-of-art models for one-loop galaxy bias over a redshift range that is well representative of the spectroscopic galaxy sample that will be one of the main targets of \Euclid.
+We employed a set of four \gls{fof} halo catalogues from comoving snapshots of the Flagship I simulation at $z=(0.9,1.2,1.5,1.8)$, which were subsequently populated with H$\alpha$ galaxies using \gls{hod} prescriptions based on the Model 1 and 3 from \cite{Pozzetti2016}.
+Each snapshot features an outstanding volume of $(3780\Mpc)^3$ and a high comoving number density (from $\sim10^{-4}\kcMpc$ to $\sim10^{-3}\kcMpc$), which corresponds to a flux limit of $f_{{\rm H}\alpha} = 2\times 10^{-16}\,{\rm erg\,cm^{-2}\,s^{-1}}$.
+These snapshots can therefore be used to assess the accuracy of the perturbative bias expansion at a high level of precision.